-(i) Definition of Accounting Estimates - Amendments to Ind AS 8
+(i) Definition of Accounting Estimates - Amendments to Ind AS 8 :

 The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
-It has also been clarified how entities use measurement techniques and inputs to develop accounting estimates.
+It has also been clarified how group use measurement techniques and inputs to develop accounting estimates.
+The amendments had no impact on the Group's financial statements.